Capstone-24-25/vignette-YOLO/README.md

 - .DS_Store: A macOS system file that can be ignored.
 - .gitignore: Specifies files and directories to exclude from version control.
 - README.md: Provides an overview of the project
-- main.ipynb: Jupyter Notebook for running the main analysis or workflows.
+- yolo11-inference.ipynb: Jupyter Notebook for running the main analysis or workflows.
 It serves as an interactive guide of our methods by integrating code with step-by-step explanations.

 ## Reference List 🧑‍🎓